twoballs-ai/TETTE_CORE/README.md

 ## License

 This project is distributed under the MIT License.
 You can find the full text of the license in the [LICENSE](LICENSE) file.

+---

+This documentation now clearly states that TETTE Core is the core of a JavaScript game engine, and it points to the separate frontend repository at [TETTE_GUI](https://github.com/twoballs-ai/TETTE_GUI).